Full question:

 Answer:

-It is possible to file the forms yourself without an attorney.
-Pro se legal representation is allowed in virtually any family law filing, however, attorneys are often hired due to the complexities of the laws surrounding QDROs.
+You can file the forms yourself without an attorney.
+Pro se legal representation is permitted in family law cases, including QDROs, although many choose to hire attorneys due to the complexities involved.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.